Patrick Hoban: Early career

 Born in Loughrea, County Galway, to an English mother, Hoban played both hurling and football as a youth.
-He represented his town at hurling and Mervue United in football, who he helped to win promotion from the A Championship to the League of Ireland with a 5–2 aggregate victory over Kildare County in the 2008 play-off final.
+He represented his town at hurling, winning the 2009 minor hurling title with Loughrea.
+Hoban played association football with Mervue United and was part of the A Championship team that won promotion to the League of Ireland, coming off the bench in both legs of the 2008 play-off finals that ended in a 5–2 aggregate victory over Kildare County.

 In July 2010, Hoban journeyed to England after being offered to train with Championship club Bristol City, managed by Steve Coppell and having just signed England international goalkeeper David James.
 In November he signed a one-year contract, along fellow 19-year-old Irishman Jimmy Keohane.
 He scored regularly for the Robins' reserve team but did not break into the first team, being loaned to local non-league team Clevedon Town.
 He made six appearances for Clevedon, four of which came in the Southern League Division One.
 His only goal came in a Southern League Cup tie against Taunton Town in January 2011.
 He was later released by Bristol City.